 There are four PALS course options at our Oceanside location:

 Mandatory Pre-Course Requirements

-Please note that the AHA requires all students taking PALS to pass the Pre-Course Self-Assessment exam with a score of 70% or greater.
+The AHA requires all students taking PALS to complete the Pre-Course Self-Assessment and Precourse Work.

 - After registration students will receive a confirmation email with instructions on how to do the Pre-Course Work.